orichardson/pdg-expts/preferences/notes/queue.md

+# To DO

+- Abstraction: show that we can do matrices with "sub-nodes".
+Matrix factorization, different semirings, etc. all work.

+- TODO: automate all of this.
+This is definitely something that can (and should!!) have attached code.
+It will help me find bugs, find the real emergent behavior, etc. etc. It'll be easier to explore and have empirics if you do it right.
+Also, it'll be fun.
+And you've already done part of it.

-# Defn Wishlisth
+# To Investigate

-- Differentiable information theoretic defn of inconsistency that lines up with the assign-joint-probability one
+ - Equalizers
+ - Strong / weak silence and conservatieness: what do these mean in terms of theory
+ - Savage's axioms: Interpret.
+ - Variational Bounds.
+Principle of free energy.
+Relate to Karl Friston.
+ - Embed Logics: see how perfectly deterministic things of interest play out and what I need to do to accomodate them.

 # Theorem Wishlist

- - [!false] Utility representation: if you can represnt all preferences by utility functions, then there is a way to combine them such that decision making is the same.
-Ways to formalize "decision making the same"
-	- Probability of choice in each set is the same as before.
+ - p ∈ Center of consistent diagram ⟹ preferences are adaptive.
+     That is, utilities are normalized.
+If X occurs most of the time, it is close to zero utility.

  - admits utility function <==> consistency

  - Preference consistency is convex: taking mixtures of compositions is always consistent.
 Moreover, with high probability /accuracy we can represent the truth as a linear combination of compositions, in the limit as we incorporate more variables.

-# General Preditions

-***** All diagrams having limits => probability distributions.
+- [???ehhh] All diagrams having limits => probability distributions.
 All diagrams having colimits => utility function.
-Weaker version: final

 # Examples / Observations.